Lementknight/lementknight/README.md

 **President** - Syracuse University Dean's Advisory Panel (2024-2025)

-- Lead student advocacy initiatives and facilitate communication between students and engineering faculty
+- Led 9-member panel, managing 3 committees and executing weekly community outreach events, resulting in 40\% increase in student engagement and implementation of 5 new initiatives to enhance engineering student experience.
+- Gathered and presented student body concerns to the Dean of Engineering monthly, leading to the implementation of 2 new policies and 5 improvements in student organization resources, benefiting 90\% of engineering students.

 **Co-Sponsorship Chair** - CuseHacks/Innovate Orange (2023-2025)

-- Secured funding for bi-annual hackathons and tech workshops
-- Coordinate with corporate partners and manage event logistics
+- Spearheaded fundraising efforts for CuseHacks' bi-annual hackathon, securing \$7,500 through targeted corporate outreach and leveraging Notion to streamline agreement processes and deadline management.
+- Led weekly planning meetings with 20 e-board members, overseeing logistics for bi-annual hackathons and weekly workshops, resulting in 80\% increase in event attendance and 75\% improvement in participant satisfaction scores.

 **Event Lead** - Orange After Dark (2024-2025)

-- Organize large-scale campus programming events for 200+ students
+- Led late-night programming events averaging 200+ attendees, improving student satisfaction by 30\% through strategic planning and effective resource management, resulting in 25\% increase in repeat attendance and led weekly meetings with 12 staff members, improving event preparation efficiency by 80\%.

 ## 📫 Let's Connect!